arcsyn-io/propx/docs/adrs/adr-005-intentional-test-failures-organization-en.md

 ## Context

-The rapidx project contains various types of tests, including tests that are designed to fail intentionally.
+The propx project contains various types of tests, including tests that are designed to fail intentionally.
 These tests serve different purposes:

 1. **Demonstration Tests**: Show how the framework works when properties fail
 2. **Framework Tests**: Verify the correct behavior of the framework in failure scenarios